-Timothy Sharp, Mayor of the City of Rocky Top, by the power and authority vested in him by all applicable laws, including T.C.A 58-2-110 and 38-9-101, et seq., do hereby declare a civil emergency and a local state of emergency with the City and order the following:
+Timothy L. Sharp, Mayor of the City of Rocky Top, by virtue of the power and authority vested in us by all applicable laws, including T.C.A. §58-2-110 and §38-9-101, et seq., do hereby declare a civil emergency and a local state of emergency within the City.

 Click HERE to read the complete and signed document.

 The City of Rocky Top is currently looking to fill the following position:

 If you are interested in applying for this position, please print and return the Application to City Hall at your earliest convenience.
 Or come down to City Hall to complete an application.
 The position will remain open until 4:00 p.m. on Friday 13th of March 2020.
 Interviews will be held the week of March 16th.

 Video used with permission from Lance G. Freeman.
 Thank you!